milanavuckovic/skinnywms/README.md

 Limitations:
 ------------
-- SkinnyWMS will perform better on well formatted and documented NetCDF and GRIB.
+- SkinnyWMS will perform better on well formatted and documented NetCDF and GRIB files.

+- Time component not yet implemented (all data need to be at the same time)

 - development stage: **Alpha**,

 Add your own styles:
 --------------------

 Multi-process
 -------------